Section 128 checks

 Section 128 checks see whether a person is banned from being involved in the management and governance of schools.

-If someone has been issued with a 'section 128 direction', they can't serve on your board, and in academies, be on the senior management team.
+If someone has been issued with a 'section 128 direction', they can't serve on your board, and in academies it also means they can't be on the senior management team.

 Who needs to do them?

 Academies must carry out section 128 checks for:

 - Trust members and trustees

-- Governors who sit on committees or local governing bodies with delegated responsibilities
+- Individuals who sit on committees or local governing bodies (LGBs) with delegated responsibilities

 - Staff engaged in management positions (see below)

 The following are 'management positions':

 Other positions may also require a check, depending on the specific responsibilities the person holds.

 Who is responsible for conducting this check in trusts will depend on its scheme of delegation.
 This responsibility may sit with individual schools, or may be the responsibility of the trust's central team.